Talkaboutcybersecurity/smuggler/README.md

 This script is shared by [Gwendal Le Coguic](https://github.com/gwen001/pentest-tools/blob/master/smuggler.py).
 However, it seems he did not maintain this script.
 So I fixed some of its bugs so that script can be used now.

-The bug fixed in this version is the "Socket is not connected" error when using scripts with some websites.
+The bug fixed in this version is the "Socket is not connected" error when using this script with some websites.

 ![Smuggler script](images/image.png)